 - Oral isotretinoin

-- In very rare more severe cases, oral methotrexate, dapsone, primaquine, chloroquine, or prednisone
+- In rare, more severe cases, oral methotrexate, dapsone, primaquine, chloroquine, or prednisone

 - Clonidine in low doses

 - Beta blockers (certain types)